Chicken is a great starting point when you are finding your way around the smoker.

 There is plenty of room for creativity when it comes to smoking chicken.
 One can use a combination of different woods to create a unique, smokey flavor.

 You can play around with different types until you find a combination that you enjoy, or you can use a tried-and-tested mixture of cherry wood, apple, and oak for utterly delicious smoked chicken.

 Types Of Woods For Smoking Chicken

 Apart from the species of trees, there are different types of wood you can buy for smoking meat.

 - Pellets are made for use in pellet smokers, like the ones produced by Traeger, and can be added to a smoke box inside a regular gas grill.
 Pellets are made from small bits of wood that would otherwise go to waste.
 They are compressed and held together with a binding agent .

 - Wood chips can be used in electric smokers and gas smokers, as well as in charcoal grills.
 Wood chips are real wood pieces that have been processed into thin pieces so that they can easily be lit.

 - Wood logs are your best bet if you are picking wood for smoking chicken in a fire pit or a proper, large offset smoker.

 - Wood chunks are great for use in a smaller offset smoker or a drum or barrel smoker.
 Wood chunks burn more slowly compared to chips.
 They are about fist-sized, so you can cut your own or buy pre-processed wood chunks.

-- Sawdust should only be used by electric smokers or smoke guns.
-Because of its powdery consistency, it catches alight very easily.
+- Sawdust should only be used by an electric smoker or a smoke gun.
+Because of its powdery consistency, it catches alight very easily, making it ideal for an electric smoker.

 Which Woods To Avoid When Smoking Chicken

-When it comes to smoking, hardwoods are always better than softwoods.
-This is the rule whether it's wood chunks or chips.
+When it comes to smoking, hardwoods like cherry wood are always better than softwoods.
+This is the rule whether it's wood chunks or chips, even if you're using an electric smoker.

 Avoid woods that contain a lot of resin or wood that is still green because it has not cured enough.
 For chicken, you want to avoid using wood that creates a very strong flavor.